ParthaPRay/Papers/README.md

 ## High Quality Journal

 *	Ray.
+P. P., “A Critical Perspective on Large Language Model to Obtain Clinical Information about Fertility Research”, Fertility and Sterility, ASRM, 2023, ISSN: 1556-5653.
+(Science Citation Index) (IF: 6.7)

+*	Ray.
 P. P., “A Critical Examination and Suggestions for Large Language Models for Structured Reporting in Radiology”, La radiologia medica, Springer, 2023, ISSN: 1826-6983.
 (Science Citation Index) (IF: 8.9)

 *	Ray.
 P. P., “Broadening the Horizon: A Call for Extensive Exploration of ChatGPT's Potential in Obstetrics and Gynecology”, American Journal of Obstetrics & Gynecology, 2023, ISSN: 1097-6868.
 (Science Citation Index) (IF: 9.8)